 Therefore I said to you that you will die in your sins; for unless you believe that I am, you will die in your sins.
 John 8:24 (NLT)

+The Greek words that are translated as “I AM” are ego eimi.
 Jesus declared that He was and is the “I AM” of the Old Testament (Exodus 3:14).
 Thirty four verses later Jesus repeated His statement in a different way,

 Jesus said to them, “Truly, truly, I say to you, before Abraham was born, I am.”
-John 8:58 (NAS95S)
+John 8:58 (NASB)